LuisEmmanuel27/ORACLE_OIC_DATABASES/ORACLE_UNI_NOTES/OIC/Preguntas2.md

     4. SFcify an adapter type
     5. SFcify the Connection role
     6. Configure the Connection properties<br><br>
 40. **In an Oracle Integration Cloud (OIC) project, you are asked to leverage a custom JavaScript library function to be used within an application-driven orchestration integration flow.
-Which set ofsteps should you follow to correctly use the JavaScript librarywithin your OIC integration?**
+Which set of steps should you follow to correctly use the JavaScript library within your OIC integration?**
     1. Copy and paste the entire JavaScript function code into a new JavaScript stage within the integration flow, and then map the inbound and outbound data elements in the corresponding map action.
     2. Import the JavaScript library file into your OIC instance's database schema, and then use a Local Invoke action to call the library function.
     3. Import the JavaScript library file to the OIC Console, and then use the JavaScript action within the integration flow to reference the library function.
     4. Use the Function Call action within the integration flow to reference an external URL that is hosting the JavaScript library function.<br><br>
 41. **Your team is using a JavaScript library function within an Oracle Integration Cloud (OIC) integration flow.
-Because of business requirements, one ofthe functions needs to be updated with additional code to incorporate new logic. <br> Which consideration regarding JavaScript library functions is NOT valid?**
+Because of business requirements, one of the functions needs to be updated with additional code to incorporate new logic. <br> Which consideration regarding JavaScript library functions is NOT valid?**
     1. Active integrations using a function that has been updated must be reactivated.
     2. The JavaScript action has a timeout threshold of 60 seconds.
-    3. JavaScript frnctions are not allowed to make outbound calls to external sewices.
+    3. JavaScript functions are not allowed to make outbound calls to external services.
     4. Network, disk, or thread access is not supported from within a JavaScript function.<br><br>
 42. **You can recover unsaved changes in an Oracle Integration Cloud (OIC) integration that crashes during design time because of a browser crash, loss of network connectivity, or a server going down. <br> Which statement is NOT true about the unsaved changes feature in OIC?**
     1. A backup copy is created after each completed task, therefore there is no time limit to logging back in and recovering your changes.